 To demand fewer customer efforts when looking for a listing, provide them with filters to narrow down the search (space type, price range, capacity, amenities, features, availability, style, services, etc.)

 This option is often used in commercial real estate website design as it gives a better visualization of searches for users, especially those who are looking for a place in an unknown neighborhood.

 Use Google Maps integration to provide your website with street views, and give tenants the option to get a feel for the atmosphere of the area, even without physically visiting the address.

 Add scores to places by means of ratings like WalkScore to increase the attractiveness rating of the listing.

 People always like to compare and look for several variants before making a final decision.
 This is how you may increase the conversion rate, by providing them with helpful suggestions for similar objects.

 To do this themselves, Airbnb switched from machine learning to their system of identifying similar listings and this allowed for increasing the Similar Listing carousel CTR up to 21% and led to 4.9% more bookings.

-As the business model of Airbnb for business space is based on taking commision from transactions between a tenant and landlord, you should provide a secure and comfortable method for online payment.
+Before building a site like Airbnb, consider how you’ll make money.
+As the business model is based on taking a commission from transactions between a tenant and landlord, you should provide a secure and comfortable method for online payment.
 This feature should also protect the owners of listings from a booking cancellation, with a pre-pay option.